 The intestine is the lower part of the digestive tract.
 It extends from the stomach to the anus.
 The upper part, the small intestine, is narrow and intricate.
 It provides further digestion of food and absorbs nutrients from the digested food.
 The lower part, the large intestine, is wider and reabsorbs water from the digested foods and sends it back into the blood stream.

 Preparing for the hospital

-Preparing for the hospital In preparing for your pancreas transplant surgery, use the following checklist to prepare for your procedure:
+Preparing for the hospital In preparing for your intestinal transplant surgery, use the following checklist to prepare for your procedure:

 - Select your primary support person.
 Choose someone you feel close to who has the time, health, and flexibility to be your caregiver.
 You need to know you are not a burden to this person.
 For caregivers, follow this link for more information on caring for patients.

 - Prepare a phone/email tree.
 This will make it easier for your caregiver to update friends and family while cutting down on phone or email volume.

 - Organize your personal affairs.
 Consider filling out an advanced directive, writing a will, and sharing access to bank accounts, e-mail, or blogs with a trusted loved one.
 You may also need to fill out Family Medical Leave Act, insurance, or loan deferment paperwork.

 - Consider dependent care.
 Find someone you trust and set up a plan to take care of your children and/or pets.
 Ask your doctor when you can expect to see your children and pets after your transplant.